WHAT IS ADVOCACY?

 Support Group for Survivors of Interpersonal Violence

 A support group for survivors of sexual assault, child sexual abuse, relationship violence, and/or stalking.
-This group meets on Friday afternoons from 3:30-4:45pm while the semester is in session.
 Space is created for students to process their experiences, discuss coping strategies, and learn more about how to manage the impact of trauma.
 There are no structured topics discussed each week, but themes do often arise during each group session.
-CSU students of any gender who identify as a survivor are welcome to attend after a brief consultation with one of our advocates.
-Contact Jessica.email@example.com for more information.
+Check with your advocate for more information on how to attend group.

 Secondary Survivors Workshop